p3t33/networking/README.md

 # TCP / UDP server - client
 This is an implementation of a client server communication over TCP and UDP.
+A logger is integrated to log server activities.
 TCP client opens a file, connects to the server and sends the content of the file to it.
 Server opens another file and writes the received information into it.
 UDP client sends a "ping" to the server and once server receives it, server sends a "pong" to the client.
 Each socket handled by its own thread and server communicate with all of the clients simultaneously.
 The amount of sockets and their communication type is configurable.

 As of now, server configured for 3 TCP ports and 1 UDP port communication.

 ### Next on the Todo list
 - [x] <del> Integrate an epoll for server side TCP communication </del>